A number of services are available to student organization through Campus Activities.

 During the first week of Fall & Spring semesters, Campus Activities sponsors an Involvement Fair where all recognized student organizations and departments are invited to showcase their organization, activities, events, and recruit new members.
 Over 450+ organizations and departments participate each year.
 Reservation forms for student organizations are available a few months prior to the end of each semester online.

-A list of participating organizations can be found here: Fall Involvement Fair List
+An example of the list of participating organizations can be found here: Spring Involvement Fair List

 Student organizations and departments may check-in and begin setting up their displays at 9:30 am.
 Each student organization/department will be given three feet (half of a six foot table) and one chair to display and/or distribute information.
 Please note you will only receive one chair – do not steal chairs from other tables.
 The tables will be pre-assigned.
 You will not be permitted to move tables from assigned locations.
 All solicitations must take place from the tables – no one is permitted to wander the fair passing out information.